From the Water Quality Association

 How do I remove PFAS from my water?

-Water treatment technologies that have been independently tested to show that they are capable of removing PFAS from drinking water in your home include activated carbon filtration, reverse osmosis (RO), and anion exchange treatment.
+Water treatment technologies that have been independently tested to show that they are capable of reducing PFOA and PFOS from drinking water in your home include activated carbon filtration, reverse osmosis (RO), and anion exchange treatment.
+However, not all of these technologies may be capable of properly reducing PFOA and PFOS.

-Product Certification, which goes beyond independent testing of each manufacturer’s product, provides an additional level of assurance to consumers who want protection from PFAS.
+Product Certification, which includes independent testing of aa product’s treatment performance, provides an additional level of assurance to consumers who want protection from PFAS.
 During the process the certification body reviews confidential information on how and where the product is built and labeled and who the suppliers are for each material or component; conducts regular factory audits to ensure the product is not changed without authorization or retesting; reviews product packaging and labeling to ensure that important information is conveyed to consumers; and conducts additional testing to ensure that the products are made with materials that will not leach harmful chemicals into the water and that will not develop leaks due to pressure spikes.

 VIEW FAQ'S ABOUT WATER TREATMENT >